Angular Project Structure — Complete Guide

 Common misconceptions

-❌ MYTH: Angular is always overkill for simple pages.
+❌ MYTH: Angular is always overkill.

 Project structure